Benchmarks & Industry Insights

 Search requirements

-Every community must pass four requirements:
+Every community should pass four requirements:

 • Rules compliance: Read the rules section completely.
 Many tech subreddits forbid promotional content.